Online Tutor For English

 Diane: You're doing just fine, Mary.
 Of course, you can improve your techniques with the ball.
 Try not to follow the ball with your eyes after you throw it.

 Mary: I know I have that bad habit.
-I follow the ball all the way when it flies up into the air until it reaches you.
+I follow the ball all the way when it flies up into the air and until it reaches you.

 Diane: You need to trust yourself.
 Relax.
 Throw the ball and then shift your eyes away from the ball over to me.